JamyJones/jjdgdjf/msg.md

-How can i turn an Image object into an image Dom element in javascript
+How can i change the orientation of the viewport in html